 We need to understand the nature of both the hardware and the software if we are to understand how a smart phone works.

 For cognitive psychologists, the hardware/software distinction has been used by analogy to separate out discussion of the brain (the hardware) from discussion of the mind (the software).
-Cognitive psychologist are trying to figure out how this kind of software works.
+Cognitive psychologists are trying to figure out how this kind of software works.

 © The University of York